parveen-daffodil/test-document/test-release-document.md

 # Client Agreement and Disclosure

-`Purpose` To create an agreement Test between a NSW law firm and client.
+`Purpose` To create an agreement Test Update between a NSW law firm and client.

 `Party 1 Name` Firm